webgpu/webgpufundamentals/webgpu/lessons/webgpu-constants.md

 TOC: Constants

-I'm not sure this topic deserves to considered an input to the shader. but, from one point of view it is so lets cover it.
+I'm not sure this topic deserves to considered an input to the shader.
+But, from one point of view it is so lets cover it.

 Constants, or more formally, *pipeline-overridable constants* are a type of constant you declare in your shader but you can change when you use